A man works on a building design.

 The current research focus for the Center on Teaching and Learning is on the evaluation of instructional strategies in the teaching and assessment of reading and mathematic skills in kindergarten through eighth grade.

-Energy Studies in Buildings Laboratory
+Energy Studies in Building Laboratory

 The focus of this lab – which includes a climate chamber, mirrored-box artificial skies, heliodons and wind tunnels – is to improve global health and sustainability by improving traditional design practices.